 It includes a range of publications that explore the background, origins and formation of Holocaust policy; historical, political, philosophical and religious perspectives; and works on the art, literature and music that was influenced by the events of the Holocaust.

-In 1994 the collection was named in honour of Raoul Wallenberg, the Swedish diplomat who saved over 100,000 Jews and many Christian partisans from Hitler’s concentration camps before he was arrested by Russian troops in 1945 (and was never seen again).
-The naming of this collection resulted from the interest of the Raoul Wallenberg Unit of B’nai Brith, who wished to contribute to the availability of material on this subject.
+From 1994 the collection was augmented by material purchased through funds from the Raoul Wallenberg Unit of B’nai B'rith.
+These items form the Raoul Wallenberg Holocaust Collection, and currently number over 600.
+The collection was named in honour of Raoul Wallenberg, the Swedish diplomat who saved over 100,000 Jews and many Christian partisans from Hitler’s concentration camps before he was arrested by Russian troops in 1945 (and was never seen again).